hxw/dotfiles/jail/README.markdown

 ## Sample jail /etc/rc.conf

-Substitute @NAME@ appropriately to the name of the jain in `/etc/jail.conf` (Other uses of '$' are real shell variables, so do not substitute)
+Substitute @NAME@ appropriately to the name of the jail from `/etc/jail.conf` (Other uses of '$' are real shell variables, so do not substitute)

 ~~~~~